Vanessa Morley

 Rachel holds a Bachelor of Laws (Hons) Degree from the University of Sydney and a Graduate Diploma of Applied Finance and Investment from the Financial Services Institute of Australasia.
 She is a fellow of the Financial Services Institute of Australasia, and a member of the Australian Institute of Company Directors.

-Ms Rosen served on the Fairfax Board from March 2017 and became a director of Nine when the companies merged in December 2018.
-In September 2024, she was also appointed to the Domain Board, of which Nine holds a 60% stake.
-Ms Rosen lives in Los Angeles and has over three decades of strategy, operating and board experience at the intersection of media, technology and e-commerce.
-She has built and led businesses for iconic global brands such as Yahoo, Fox and Disney, as well as early-stage companies such as Hulu and Fandango.
+Ms Rosen lives in Los Angeles and has over three decades of strategy, operating, and advisory experience at the intersection of media, technology and e-commerce.
+She has built and led businesses for iconic global brands such as Yahoo, Fox, and Disney, and early stage start-ups such as Hulu and Fandango.

-Ms Rosen currently serves on listed boards in Australia and in the United States, including the Bank of Queensland, Fabletics and Centurion Acquisition Corp, and she advises early to growth stage companies.
-Prior, she served on the boards of Pandora Media, FaZe Clan and Ascendant Digital Acquisition Corp and was the President of Tribune Interactive and concurrently the President of the Los Angeles Times.
-Ms Rosen was also a Senior Advisor to the Boston Consulting Group.
+Ms Rosen currently serves on listed boards in Australia and the United States, including Bank of Queensland Limited, Fabletics and Centurion Acquisition Corp, and she advises early to growth stage companies.
+Prior, she served on the board of Pandora Media and FazeClan and Ascendent Digital Acquisition Corp, and was the President of Tribune Interactive and concurrently the President of the Los Angeles Times.
+Ms Rosen has also

-Earlier in her career, Ms Rosen was the Senior Vice President of Global Media & Commerce for Yahoo, where she led Yahoo’s media and e-commerce division worldwide.
-She was also a partner with Fuse Capital, a consumer Internet-focused venture capital firm and was an executive with Fox Interactive Media, Fandango, and The Walt Disney Company.
-The foundation of Ms Rosen’s career was built at McKinsey & Company, and she holds an MBA from Harvard Business School.
+served as a Senior Advisor to the Boston Consulting Group.
+Earlier in her career, Ms Rosen served as Senior Vice President of Global Media & Commerce for Yahoo, where she led Yahoo’s media and e-commerce division worldwide.
+She was also a partner with Fuse Capital, a consumer Internet focused venture capital firm, and was an executive with Fox Interactive Media, Fandango, and The Walt Disney Company.

-After more than 31 years working in the media sector, Andrew has extensive experience in both metropolitan, and regional television and radio.
+After more than 31 years working in the media sector, Mr Lancaster has extensive experience in both metropolitan, and regional television and radio.
 He has a broad knowledge of strategic, structural, operational, financial and resource management as well as a proven history of driving strong revenue growth and organizational change across all areas of these businesses.

-Andrew holds a Master of Commerce Human Resource Management and a Bachelor of Economics and Management, both from the University of Wollongong.
+Mr Lancaster holds a Master of Commerce Human Resource Management and a Bachelor of Economics and Management, both from the University of Wollongong.

 Prior to the merger of Nine and Fairfax, Mr Falloon was chairman of the Fairfax Board before taking up the role of deputy chairman of Nine in December 2018.
 He is also chairman of Domain Holdings Australia.
 Mr Falloon has had 30 years’ experience in the media industry, 19 years working for the Packer-owned media interests from 1982 until 2001.